HL7Austria/HL7-AT-FHIR-Core-R4/input/pagecontent/index.md

 - Furthermore the codes for gender were extended to allow the usage of all official genders in Austria.
 - It defines the requirements for Organization, Practitioner or PractitionerRole to carry information specific to Austria (e.g. identifiers).
-- This guide contains no Code Systems or Value Sets on its own.
-Note, that Code Systems and Value Sets that are used in the various Profiles or Extensions of this guide will generally be made available via a separate IG on the [Austrian Terminology Server](https://termgit.elga.gv.at/) based on [TerminoloGit](https://gitlab.com/elga-gmbh/termgit).
+- This guide contains no code systems or value sets on its own.
+Note, that code systems and value sets that are used in the various Profiles or Extensions of this guide will generally be made available via a separate IG on the [Austrian Terminology Server](https://termgit.elga.gv.at/) based on [TerminoloGit](https://gitlab.com/elga-gmbh/termgit).
   - It does contain an Extension and a Profile for the ValueSet resource, that allows to add the OID of code systems that are referenced within the ValueSet, not just the URL reference.

   - This profile is already used by the Austrian Terminology Server.